Republicans seize on early voting after disappointing midterms

 But some Republicans say that one of the biggest takeaways from the 2022 midterm elections is that the GOP should take advantage of expanded access to voting rather than fight it.

-Despite efforts in some Republican-controlled states to clamp down on early and mail voting, Democrats racked up a voter turnout edge in key states before Election Day ever came around.
+Despite efforts in some Republican-controlled states to clamp down on early and mail voting, Democrats racked up a voter turnout edge in battleground states before Election Day ever came around.

 In three states with competitive statewide races — Arizona, Nevada and Pennsylvania — Democrats accounted for a higher share of the pre-Election Day vote than they did in both 2018 and 2020.
 That early turnout ultimately helped Democratic candidates clinch key victories in three of the marquee Senate races.

-A Harvard CAPS/Harris poll released exclusively to The Hill on Monday also highlighted Democrats’ early and absentee voting advantage.
+A survey from Harvard CAPS-Harris Poll released exclusively to The Hill on Monday also highlighted Democrats’ early and absentee voting advantage.
 Fifty-two percent of Democrats said they voted before Election Day compared to 45 percent of Republicans.

 With the midterms now in the rearview mirror, even some Republicans who once criticized pre-Election Day voting have begun to take another look at the practice.
 Charlie Kirk, the conservative activist and commentator, tweeted last week that “one of the first lessons we have to take from the midterms is the power of early voting.”